 The cost of natural hazards to coastal communities has increased substantially over recent decades.
 The proportion of the world’s GDP annually exposed to tropical cyclones has increased from 3.6% in the 1970s to 4.3% in the first decade of the 2000s.
 Billions of dollars are invested in reducing risks from coastal hazards and climate change, creating both threats and opportunities for natural systems.
 Most of those dollars are being spent on infrastructure like sea walls, jetties, and levee systems, yet natural coastlines can help buffer these threats, making them more important than ever to coastal communities.

-Because of the role they play in mitigating the threat of storms, coastal wetlands have become part of the coastal defense strategy in some areas, which has led to active restoration of these habitats and even the creation of new marshes through hybrid engineering projects.
+Because of the role they play in mitigating the threat of storms, coastal wetlands, and reefs (both coral and oyster) have become part of the coastal defense strategy in some areas, which has led to active restoration of these habitats.

 Three key processes